What Is Vision Insurance?

 Annual eye exams are conducted by an optometrist.
 The doctor will determine how accurate your eyes are working, and test their focus, movement, and response to light among other things.
 These routine assessments can also uncover eye conditions such as cataracts, glaucoma, and diabetic retinopathy.
 They can also reveal traumatic brain injuries.

 By ensuring that you have vision insurance coverage, you can be confident that you’re taking the eye health of you and your loved ones seriously.

 Vision insurance typically covers a percentage of basic services such as:

 - Contact lenses

 Policies and insurance companies vary on coverage amounts and how often they will pay for corrective lenses.
 Yearly exams are typically covered fully.
 Prescriptions lenses may be covered fully, depending on your policy.
 Frames and contact lenses are typically covered up to a dollar amount.
 Waiting periods for corrective lenses are typically every 1 to 2 years.

 The cost of vision insurance varies by insurance company and type of plan.
 However, the premiums are generally lower than Affordable Care Act (ACA) health insurance policies, and the benefits concentrate only on eye-related exams and treatments.

 Where Can You Get Vision Insurance?

-If you’re not offered the opportunity to select vision insurance through your employer, HealthMarkets can help you find a plan, at no cost to you.
-We can even help you determine the right path forward if you aren’t satisfied with the coverage you currently have.
-Find a local licensed insurance agent in your area or call us today at (800) 642-0607 to begin reviewing your options.
+If you’re not offered the opportunity to select vision insurance through your employer, I can help you find a plan, at no cost to you.
+I can even help you determine the right path forward if you aren’t satisfied with the coverage you currently have.
+Call me today to begin reviewing your options.